awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-task-state.md

 For more information about these fields, see [Specifying Resource ARNs in Tasks](#amazon-states-language-task-state-specifying-resource-arns)\.

 **Note**
-activities must be created with Step Functions \(using a [CreateActivity](http://docs.aws.amazon.com/step-functions/latest/apireference/API_CreateActivity.html), API action, or the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/)\) before their first use\.
+activities must be created with Step Functions \(using a [CreateActivity](https://docs.aws.amazon.com/step-functions/latest/apireference/API_CreateActivity.html), API action, or the [Step Functions console](https://console.aws.amazon.com/states/home?region=us-east-1#/)\) before their first use\.

 For more information about creating an activity and implementing workers, see [Activities](concepts-activities.md)\.

 ### Lambda Functions<a name="amazon-states-language-task-state-lambda"></a>

-Lambda functions execute a function using AWS Lambda\.
+Lambda tasks execute a function using AWS Lambda\.
 To specify a Lambda function, use the ARN of the Lambda function in the `Resource` field\.

 Lambda function `Resource` ARNs use the following syntax: